 Now for Watertubes

-Most watertube boilers have tubes in a more or less vertical position.
-Some watertube boilers have straight tubes which can be cleaned using methods similar to those described above.
+Most watertube boilers have tubes in a more, or less vertical position.
+Some watertube boilers have straight tubes, which can be cleaned using methods similar to those described above.
 Most watertube boilers, however, have tubes with bends in them, making them more difficult to clean.
 In addition, where firetube boilers commonly have only soot and ash to be removed, watertubes commonly have scale deposits that adhere stubbornly to the tubes.
-The amount and nature of the scale are determined by the water quality and the effectiveness of water treatment.
+Both, the amount and the nature of the scale, are determined by the water quality and the effectiveness of water treatment.
 Scale is formed when water is heated and the suspended solids in the water precipitate out onto the heating surfaces.
-A well managed water treatment program is essential to minimizing scale deposits.
+A well-managed water treatment program is essential to minimizing scale deposits.

-Early watertube cleaning devices employed the use of cylindrical air motors fitted with complicated cutter heads fastened to the end of a heavy compressed air hose.
+Early watertube cleaning devices employed the use of cylindrical air motors fitted with complicated cutter heads, fastened to the end of a heavy compressed air hose.
 The entire motor/cutter assembly was then fed manually through the tubes and cleaning was performed dry, followed by a flushing with a water hose.
-Each air motor was good for only a narrow range of tube sizes, so if the user had many tube sizes to clean, he had to have multiple air motors which drove up the cost.
-Interestingly, this technology has its start in the US Navy for cleaning ship's boilers.
+Each air motor was good for only a narrow range of tube sizes, so if the user had many tube sizes to clean, he had to have multiple air motors, which drove up the cost.
+Interestingly, this technology got its start in the U.S. Navy for cleaning ship's boilers.

 Good News - There are Better Ways